 Many new tennis players find themselves wondering about the serve order and how it’s determined.
 There are several ways to determine who serves first, and in this article, I’ll look at all this in more detail.

 Players complete a coin toss or spin their tennis racket to see who will get to choose if they are going to serve or receive.
-In pro matches, it’s usually a coin toss, but at club and recreational level it can be either.
+In pro matches, it’s usually a coin toss, but at the club and recreational level, it can be either.

 However, for a racquet spin, it’s usually decided by choosing whether the logo on the butt of the racket is pointing up or down.
 The person who doesn’t spin the racket is the one who gets to call.

 - Racket Spin